devtodollars/devtodollars-resources/docs/agency/creating-software-costs.md

 Of course, we're not going to blindly trust AI with the estimations.
 After generating the estimations, inspect the estimations and make sure to make adjustments to what makes sense.
 At this point, feel free to add missing stories or subtract user stories that don't make sense.

 ## 6. Determine the Total Cost
 Now that you know the hours, it's not too difficult to figure out the cost to build the project.
 At DevToDollars, we charge $80 / hour.
 Multiply the rate but the total hours to determine the costs.
+For the project above, the total cost would be $26320.

 But if you're looking to hire someone elsewhere, use the below table as a rough estimation to determine your costs: